SBP Premium Calculator (Survivor Benefit Plan)

 The Survivor Benefit Plan (SBP) is a Department of Defense program that lets a retiring service member (or certain retirees) provide an ongoing, inflation-adjusted survivor benefit to eligible beneficiaries after the retiree’s death.
-In exchange for that protection, a premium is deducted from the retiree’s pay.
+In exchange for that protection, a premium is deducted from the retiree’s pay — before taxes, which lowers the out-of-pocket cost.
 This page estimates:

 - Estimated monthly SBP premium based on the elected covered base amount and a simplified rate for the coverage type selected.

-- Estimated survivor annuity, calculated as 55% of the elected base amount (the standard SBP annuity percentage for many elections).
+- Estimated survivor annuity, calculated as 55% of the elected base amount (the standard SBP annuity percentage for current elections).

-Use the results as a planning estimate—SBP rules can be nuanced and individual circumstances (Reserve/Guard, disability ratings, DIC interactions, former spouse elections, etc.) can change real-world outcomes.
+Use the results as a planning estimate—SBP rules can be nuanced and individual circumstances (Reserve/Guard, disability ratings, former spouse elections, etc.) can change real-world outcomes.

 Key terms (so the input makes sense)

 - Covered base amount (B): the portion of your retired pay you choose to “insure” under SBP.
-It can be as low as a statutory minimum (often described as $300 in simplified examples) and up to your full gross retired pay (subject to SBP rules).
-The base amount is not automatically your entire pension—it's the amount you elect for SBP coverage.
+It can be as low as the statutory minimum of $300 and up to your full gross retired pay.
+The base amount is not automatically your entire pension—it's the amount you elect for SBP coverage, and electing less than full coverage requires the spouse's notarized concurrence.

-- Premium: the monthly amount deducted from pay for SBP coverage.
+- Premium: the monthly amount deducted from retired pay for SBP coverage, taken out before federal income tax.

 This calculator uses a simplified “rate × base amount” approach for premium estimation and the standard 55% factor for the annuity estimate.